Malia Hosaka: Independent circuit (1998–1999)

-World Wrestling Federation
+World Wrestling Federation (1999–2000)

 In 1999, Hosaka signed a developmental contract with the World Wrestling Federation.
 She defeated Brandi Alexander in a dark match on March 29, 1999.
-She then appeared on the June 28, 1999 edition of Raw Is War as a fan answering Ivory's challenge for her WWF Women's Championship but was instead attacked by Nicole Bass and Ivory until WWF head of security Jim Dotson stopped them.
-Since she was instantly recognized from her WCW appearances, the proposed "Rocky Balboa" idea for Malia's character fell to the wayside.
-She also accompanied Taka Michinoku to the ring in his challenge for Dean Malenko's WWF Light Heavyweight Championship, but the storyline was not developed further.
-WWF kept her under contract for a year, and shortly before her contract expired, they considered bringing her to the main roster under the name "Aphrodisia" and pairing her with soon-to-be debuting talent Essa Rios.
+She then appeared on the June 28, 1999, edition of Raw Is War as a fan answering Ivory's challenge for her WWF Women's Championship but was instead attacked by Nicole Bass and Ivory until WWF head of security Jim Dotson stopped them.
+Since she was instantly recognized from her WCW appearances, the proposed "Rocky Balboa" idea for her character fell to the wayside.
+She accompanied Taka Michinoku to the ring in his challenge for Dean Malenko's WWF Light Heavyweight Championship, but the storyline was not developed further.
+WWF kept her under contract for a year, and shortly before her contract expired, they considered bringing her to the main roster under the name "Aphrodisia" and pairing her with Essa Rios, who was debuting soon.
 Instead, the role was given to Amy Dumas and the character was renamed "Lita".
 Hosaka was then released due to an internal lack of character idea development.

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2003)

 After being released by the WWF, Hosaka returned to the independent circuit.
-She was contacted by David McLane to compete in the Women of Wrestling organization, but Hosaka turned down the offer because she felt McLaine was more interested hiring models and training them to act like wrestlers.
+She was contacted by David McLane to compete in the Women of Wrestling organization, but Hosaka turned down the offer because she felt McLaine was more interested in hiring models and training them to act like wrestlers.
 On June 18, 2003, Hosaka competed in Total Nonstop Action Wrestling and was defeated by Trinity.